Loading...

 • Candidates are considered for upgradation only in the order of preferences originally filled during application.

 • If a candidate receives an upgrade, they automatically forfeit the previously allotted seat.
-No option to retain the earlier seat is provided.

-• If no upgradation is possible due to unavailability of seats in higher preferences, the candidate retains the seat allotted in the previous round.
+• No option to retain the earlier seat is provided.
+If no upgradation is possible due to the unavailability of seats in higher preferences, the candidate retains the seat allotted in the previous round.

-DASA 2026 – Provisional Admission Letter
+DASA 2026 – Seat Allotment Intimation

-DASA 2026 – Reporting to Allotted Institute
+DASA 2026 – Reporting to the Allotted Institute

 Required Documents for Reporting